- Travel and Places»

 Photo Above by Marli Miller

-Now many questions are answered about this quiet place in the mountains of California.
-I learned that all the material the glacier moved to form the distinctive ripples is called till.
-It is clear the ice flow was large and made a sharp left turn and advanced to the large moraine near the bottom of the photo.
-Image there were a series of warm and cold years to create the ripples going uphill toward the lake.
+This aerial view of a spot visited so often by West Coast campers is an eye popping new perspective.
+Many questions are now answered about this quiet place in the mountains of California.
+All the material the glacier moved to form the distinctive ripples is called till.
+It is clear the ice flow made a sharp left turn and advanced to make the large moraine near the bottom of the photo.
+Imagine a series of warm and cold years over hundreds of years creating the ripples going uphill toward the lake.
+The lake would have been larger at the peak of glacier melting.

 View of the Down Slope End of Moraine FieldClick thumbnail to view full-size

-Here are links to some awesome photos.
-The first one is actually before dawn with moon glow.
-Technically, I do not know how an image like this is taken, but this one is spectacular.
+Here are some awesome photos.
+James Neeley's Flickr post Moonset at Convict Lake is at dawn with moon glow.
+Technically, I do not know how an image like this is captured, but it is spectacular.
+The second link is a collection of photos of Convict Lake on Flickr.
+There are dozens of photos of California scenery and the American vacation lifestyle.

 Have you been to Convict Lake?